 Salmonella enters water bodies through multiple pathways, including untreated wastewater, agricultural runoff carrying fertilizers and manure, and improper disposal of industrial waste [7], with risks exacerbated in regions with limited sanitation infrastructure and poor waste management [8, 9].

-According to Jajere [10], Salmonella enterica species is the most pathogenic specie in the genus with close to 2,600 serovars that have been already characterized Amongst all these serovars, the Salmonella enterica serovars typhi, Paratyphi A, Paratyphi B, and Paratyphi C can be collectively called Typhoidal SaIlmonella, whereas the other serovars are grouped as non-typhoidal Salmonella (NTS).
+According to Jajere [10], Salmonella enterica species is the most pathogenic specie in the genus with close to 2,600 serovars that have been already characterized.
+Amongst all these serovars, the Salmonella enterica serovars typhi, Paratyphi A, Paratyphi B, and Paratyphi C, can be collectively called Typhoidal SaIlmonella, whereas the other serovars are grouped as non-typhoidal Salmonella (NTS).
 The typhoidal Salmonella strains are known to specifically infect the human host where it causes typhoid fever and paratyphoid fever, both of which are commonly called enteric fever [11].

-The study therefore aimed to determine the prevalence of Salmonella species and physicochemistry of borehole water in some sub-urban communities of Rivers State.
+The study therefore aimed to determine the prevalence of Salmonella species and physico-chemistry of borehole water in some sub-urban communities of Rivers State.

 2. Materials and Methods